mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 And fourth is the internal organ system.
 The internal organs work very smoothly, perfectly in balance when you do zazen; that is very important.
 And also in your daily living, they must be going smoothly, perfectly in balance.
 This is the internal organ system; that is really regulation of the breath.

-Yesterday I told you the heart, lungs, intestines, nerves – the central nerves or further out,  whatever they are – you cannot control [them].
+Yesterday I told you the heart, lungs, intestines, nerves – the central nerves or further out,  whatever they are – you cannot control them.
 They are completely beyond human speculation, human control.
 Only the breath is one thing you can control; that's why regulation of the breath is very important.

 The fifth ... is regulation of the brain-nerve system.
 So that is, according to zazen, regulation of mind.